awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-regional-api-custom-domain-migrate.md

 ### Migrate an Edge\-Optimized Custom Domain Name to Regional<a name="update-edge-optimized-domain-name-to-regional-cli"></a>

-To migrate an edge\-optimized custom domain name to a regional custom domain name, call the `update-domain-name` CLI command, as follows:
+To migrate an edge\-optimized custom domain name to a Regional custom domain name, call the `update-domain-name` CLI command, as follows:

 ```
 aws apigateway update-domain-name \